rogerpadilla/prouter/README.md

 EasyRouter provides methods for routing client-side pages, and connecting them to actions.

 ¿Want to create a modern hibrid-app or website using something like React, Web Components, Handlebars, vanilla JS, etc.?
 ¿Have an existing Backbone project and want to migrate to a more modern framework?
-Good news, EasyRouter will integrates perfectly with it!
+Good news, EasyRouter will integrates perfectly with all of those!

 Install it via [Bower](http://bower.io/):
 ``` bash